1.The Runaway Contrast:

 Dr. Robert Spencer in The Truth About Muhammad (2006) argues that this "marriage" occurred under extreme duress, which would be categorised as a violation of human dignity in any other ethical framework.

-This is in startk contrast with Jesus: Jesus never owned, traded, or codified the rules for "possessing" another human being.
+This is in stark contrast with Jesus: Jesus never owned, traded, or codified the rules for "possessing" another human being.
 He stated, "The Spirit of the Lord is upon me... to proclaim liberty to the captives" (Luke 4:18).

 The script quotes the Hadith calling slaves "brothers."
 However, this "brotherhood" remained within a hierarchy of ownership that Jesus explicitly dissolved.